mitodl/ocw-hugo-themes/README.md

 ### Miscellaneous commands

-- `WEBPACK_ANALYZE=true yarn run build:webpack`: This builds the project for production and should open a an analysis of the bundle in your web browser.
+- `WEBPACK_ANALYZE=true yarn run build:webpack`: This builds the project for production and should open an analysis of the bundle in your web browser.

 ### External API's